-It is assumed that the local employers will contribute 100% of their actuarially determined contribution and 100% of their Non-Contributory Group Insurance Premium Fund (NCGIPF) contribution while the State will contribute 78% of its actuarially determined contribution and 100% of its NCGIPF contribution.
-The 78% contribution rate is the actual total State contribution rate paid in fiscal year ending June 30, 2020 with respect to the actuarially determined contribution for the fiscal year ending June 30, 2020 for all State administered retirement systems.
+It is assumed that the local employers will contribute 100% of their actuarially determined contribution, except for fiscal year 2021 and fiscal year 2022 when the impact of the recent demographic assumption changes is phased in, and 100% of their Non-Contributory Group Insurance Premium Fund (NCGIPF) contribution.
+The State will contribute 107.91% of its actuarially determined contribution for fiscal year ending June 30,2022 at the beginning of the fiscal year.
+This contribution has been included in the projections.
+In subsequent years, it is assumed that the State will contribute 100% of their actuarially determined contribution and NCGIPF contribution.
+The 100% contribution rate is the actual total State contribution rate paid in fiscal year ending June 30, 2023, with respect to the actuarially determined contribution for the fiscal year ending June 30, 2023 for all State administered retirement systems.